ConanXie/koa2-login-example/README.md

 # koa2-login-example
-A demo of registration, login, retrieve password which uses koa v2.
+A demo of registration, login, reset password which bases on `koa v2`.

 [Live Demo](https://koa2.xiejie.co)

 ## Remind
-This project needs Node.js v7.0.0(or later versions), MongoDB and Redis.
-Make sure you have installed the software on your device.
+This project needs Node.js *v7.6.0(or later versions)*, MongoDB and Redis.
+Make sure you have installed those software on your device.

 ## Configure
 The configuration file is `config/index.js`.
-Change the `email` object with your email data:
+Change the `email` object with your own email data:

-1. your email server, like gmail, outlook, qq e.g.
+1. Your email server, like gmail, outlook, qq, etc.
-2. your email address
+2. Your email address
-3. the password your email provided for third parties
+3. The password that your email provided for third parties

 ## Start
 ```